By Ragavan Manian

 But even as I enjoyed the comic and was intrigued by Battleships, I never got a chance to actually play the game, and it faded from my memory – that is, until it made a grand appearance in our household in the guise of my son’s birthday gift.
-I was pleasantly surprised at how quickly both my little boys picked up this game.
+I was pleasantly surprised at how quickly both my little boys picked up the game.
 They are nearly three years apart, and in the early years, “three” represents a significant cognitive gap, separated by numerous cognitive milestones.
 Some examples:

-Their board games therefore tend to be divided into two neat piles.
+Their board games, therefore, tend to be divided into two neat piles.
 In line with his age and interests, the younger one prefers the motto of “have dice, will play”.
-He loves rolling the dice, driven by the sincere belief that he’s the “luckiest person in the family”.
-His cries of elation when he leads the board on the perennial family favourite “Snakes and Ladders”, or his shrieks of despair when he falls behind, have earned him the nickname of “Mr. Noisy” in our neighbourhood.
-The older one prefers intrigue (Scotland Yard, anyone?).
-He feels let down when “dumb luck” plays a significant part in a game, where he cannot ‘outsmart’ his opponent.
+He loves rolling dice, driven by the sincere belief that he’s the luckiest person in the family.
+His cries of elation when he leads the board on the perennial family favourite Snakes and Ladders, or his shrieks of despair when he falls behind, have earned him the nickname “Mr. Noisy” in our neighbourhood.
+The older one, on the other hand, prefers intrigue (Scotland Yard, anyone?).
+He feels let down when “dumb luck” plays a significant part in a game, and he doesn’t get a chance to outsmart his opponent.

 Carreidas in Flight 714 was driven by the desire to win the game of Battleships at all costs against his opponent, the poor, sincere Captain Haddock.
 This may have helped the former win the game, but in the end his guile was exposed and the Captain’s Boys won the day!

 What board games rule your household?
 What life lessons have you been able to share through them?
 We would love to hear from you…

 There’s a symphony in everything Ragavan Manian does.
 A father, musician, writer, and maker with a mind still as curious and adventurous as a child’s, this member of Team Imagin8ors has an infectious enthusiasm and zest for exploring and seeking out new ideas.